Static to Dynamic Correlation Clustering: Introduction

 In the rest of this subsection we will introduce the framework and later sketch how the different static algorithms can be modified to work within it.

-\paragraph{Graph representation and compression via correlation clustering.} We will now be more precise about how we want to represent a graph $G=(V,E)$.
+\paragraph*{Graph representation and compression via correlation clustering} We will now be more precise about how we want to represent a graph $G=(V,E)$.
 Instead of storing the edges $E$, we will store a clustering $\mathcal{C}$ together with the set $D$ of \emph{violated pairs}, that is, unordered vertex pairs $(u,v)$ such that either $(u,v)\in E$ but $u$ and $v$ are in different clusters in $\mathcal{C}$, or $(u,v)\not\in E$ but $u$ and $v$ are in the same cluster in $\mathcal{C}$.
 The correlation clustering cost of $\mathcal{C}$ is exactly $|D|$.
 We shall refer to set $D$ as the \emph{violation} of the clustering $\mathcal C$, and to $(\mathcal C,D)$ as the \emph{cluster representation}, noting that it uniquely defines the edge set $E$.
-We say that the cluster representation $(\mathcal C,D)$ is $c$-approximate if the clustering is $c$-approximate, that is if $|D|$ is at most $c$ times the minimum correlation clustering cost.
+We say that the cluster representation $(\mathcal C,D)$ is $c$-approximate if the clustering is $c$-approximate, that is, if $|D|$ is at most $c$ times the minimum correlation clustering cost.
+In addition, it is simple to reconstruct $E$ from $(\calC,D)$.

-We think of the cluster representation as a graph compression: It is never worse than the actual graph representation by more than the $O(n)$ space required to store $\mathcal{C}$, since we can always choose the clustering to be a singleton cluster for each vertex.
+We can think of the cluster representation as a graph compression: It is never worse than the actual graph representation by more than the $O(n)$ space required to store $\mathcal{C}$, since we can always choose the clustering to be a singleton cluster for each vertex.
 Then $D$ is just the set $E$ of edges in the graph.
 In the other extreme, if we have all vertices forming a single cluster, then the violation $D$ is exactly the set of non-edges $\binom{V}{2}\setminus E$.
 However, our representation could be much better in both of these extremes if the clustering $\mathcal C$ has small cost.

-\drop{In the edge update setting, we can maintain the representation with fixed clustering $\mathcal{C}$ in amortized constant update time, which we later can deamortize. \hwcom{I think maintaining the representation takes only constant time in the worst case.
-I don't know why we need amortized time here. }}
+We can in fact bound the space required by $O(n + |D|)$, from which we get these properties.
+It is worth mentioning that one can ensure $O(n)$ additional space compared to the normal graph representation, with two global counters on the size of $D$ and $E$.
+However, this is not necessary to achieve our main results.